Electrical Maintenance Technician: Job Duties & Employment Info

 How to Become an Electrical Maintenance Technician

-Electric Maintenance Professions are projected to grow at a slower-than-average rate during the 2010-2020 decade with some variance in growth rate depending upon the field of specialty.
-The slowest growth for Electrical Maintenance Technicians is projected to be in the field of electrical installers and repairers of commercial and industrial equipment or transportation equipment.
-The median hourly earnings for Electric Maintenance Professions was $24.63 in 2012, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Electric maintenance professions are projected to grow at a slower-than-average rate during the 2012-2022 decade, with some variance in growth rate depending upon the field of specialty.
+The median salary for all electrical and electronic maintenance and repair professions was $51,220 in 2012, according to the U.S. Bureau of Labor Statistics (BLS).

 Related to Electrical Maintenance Technician: Job Duties & Employment Info

 - Recently Updated

 Learn about a career as an automotive electrical systems repair technician.
 Read the job description, duties, education...